go-acme/lego/docs/content/usage/cli/Options.md

 ### LEGO_DEBUG_CLIENT_VERBOSE_ERROR

-The environment variable `LEGO_DEBUG_CLIENT_VERBOSE_ERROR` allows to enrich error from some of the DNS clients.
+The environment variable `LEGO_DEBUG_CLIENT_VERBOSE_ERROR` allows to enrich error messages from some of the DNS clients.

 Example: